 The Company considers all highly liquid investments with an original maturity from the date of purchase of three months or less to be cash equivalents.
-The Company has approximately \$750 in short-term interest-earning accounts pledged as collateral for financing arrangements that are currently limited to business credit cards.
+The Company has approximately \$750 \$55 in short-term interest-earning accounts pledged as collateral for financing arrangements that are at June 30, 2024, currently limited to business credit cards.
 Subsequent to March 31, 2024, the Company reduced the scope of the arrangement for business credit cards in foreign jurisdictions, reducing the collateral pledged to \$55 (approximately \$75 CAD).